spiceai/cookbook/mysql/rds-aurora-cdc/README.md

 This recipe demonstrates how to stream real-time changes from an AWS-hosted **Amazon Aurora MySQL-Compatible** cluster into Spice using native Change Data Capture (CDC) over the MySQL [binary log](https://spiceai.org/docs/next/features/cdc/mysql-replication).
 Inserts, updates, and deletes propagate automatically to the Spice accelerator — no Debezium or Kafka required.

 Spice reads the binlog directly and applies row-level changes by primary key.
-The current binlog file and position are checkpointed in a client-side sidecar table so streaming resumes from where it left off after a restart.
+The current binlog position is checkpointed in a client-side sidecar table so streaming resumes from where it left off after a restart.
+This cluster runs with **GTID mode enabled**, so that checkpoint is a global transaction ID set rather than a raw binlog file + offset - the position that survives an Aurora failover, since a promoted replica inherits the same GTID history.

 > **Note:** Aurora only produces a binary log on the **writer** instance.
 Spice must connect to the cluster's **writer (cluster) endpoint**, not the reader endpoint — the reader endpoint routes to Aurora Replicas, which serve reads from shared storage and do not expose their own binlog stream.